R3ndrex/R3ndrex/README.md

 - 🌱 I’m currently learning TypeScript, Redux Toolkit
 -  🔭 I’m currently working on Odin Project
+-  📫 How to reach me: @R3ndrex at Telegram
 <!--
 **R3ndrex/R3ndrex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.